medialab/minet/docs/cli.md

 ====================================

 Retrieve metadata about batches of posts using Crowdtangle's API.

+For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Posts#get-postid.

 positional arguments:
   column                      Name of the column containing the posts URL or id in the CSV file.